uchicago-capp-camp-2025/python-lab/README.md

 Consider what this error message is telling you, and make the appropriate fix.

-Once that's done, try running the code again.
+Once that's done, try running the code again and you will encounter one more SyntaxError.

-There are a total of three errors to fix for this portion, including the one shown above.

 Continue the cycle of fixing and running the program until you see no more errors and are able to play a round of the game.